 What Is A Vehicle Trade-In?

-Essentially, this kind of trade-in is when you bring your current car, truck, van, or SUV directly to your local dealership and exchange it for a reduced price on your next vehicle.
-In fact, if the auto dealer sees enough residual value in your second-hand car, they even offer you a better price than you would find online or on the street.
+A trade-in is when you bring your current car, truck, van, or SUV directly to your local dealership and exchange it for a reduced price on your next vehicle.
+If the auto dealer sees enough residual value in your second-hand car, they may even offer you a better price than you would find elsewhere.

 Understanding Your Car’s Retail Value